Skip to product information

 Shipping calculated at checkout.

-The daisy like flowers of Matricaria recutita are used for teas.
+The daisy like flowers of Chamomile Matricaria recutita are used for teas.
 It is reported to be a good companion plant to onions and is said to improve the crop yield.
 This variety is also known as German Chamomile: it has a fragrance that conjures fresh straw and is often used for its aromatic properties.
 Annual.

 This variety is part of our naturally nurtured range, the seed comes from an organic source